Rabbit

 Family

-The scientific name of the domestic rabbit is "Oryctolagus cuniculus".
-Although commonly referred to as bunnies or bunny rabbits, are small mammals in the family Leporidae of the order Lagomorpha, which includes hares and pikas as well.
-The first part of the name, Oryctolagus, comes from Ancient Greek and translates to digging hare.
-This refers to the rabbit's instinct to burrow and dig in the ground.
-The second part, cuniculus, is derived from a Latin term for rabbit or hare.
-Oryctolagus cuniculus includes the European rabbit species and its descendants.
-The European or Old World rabbit is the only genus of domestic rabbits.
-Wild rabbits and hares include cottontail rabbits (Sylvilagus) and the "true" hares or jackrabbits (Lepus).
+The scientific name of the domestic rabbit is "Oryctolagus cuniculus domesticus", a descendant of the Common European rabbit or Old World rabbit (Oryctolagus cuniculus), which is the ancestor of all domestic and wild rabbit breeds.
+Although commonly referred to as bunnies or bunny rabbits, they are small mammals in the family Leporidae of the order Lagomorpha, which also includes hares and pikas.
+The first part of the name, the genus "Oryctolagus", comes from Ancient Greek and Latin, meaning "digging hare".
+This refers to the rabbit's instinct to dig in the ground.
+The second part, "cuniculus", is derived from a Latin term for "rabbit or hare", while "domesticus" means "household member or familiar".

 Facts And Features Of Domestic Rabbits

 1. Domestic rabbits can hop and jump to impressive heights and distances.
 These agile animals are natural athletes, capable of leaping distances up to 10 feet long and reaching heights of up to 3 feet.
-They also can run at speeds of up to 30 miles per hour.
+They can also run at speeds of up to 35 miles per hour.

-2. Rabbits are small-furry mammals with long ears, short fluffy tails and strong-large hind legs.
-They have 2 pairs of sharp incisors (front teeth), one on top and one on the bottom.
+2. Rabbits are small, furry mammals with long ears (some rabbits only have one lop ear), short, fluffy tails and strong, large hind legs.
+They have 2 pairs of sharp incisors (front teeth), one pair on top and one pair on the bottom.
 They also have 2 peg teeth behind the top incisors.
-Rabbit teeth never stop growing but they are not rodents.
+Rabbit teeth never stop growing, but they are not rodents.

-3. Rabbits have 360-degree vision, so they can see in all directions simultaneously because their eyes are positioned on the sides of their heads.
-Rabbits sleep with their eyes open.
+3. They have 360° panoramic vision, so they can see in all directions without turning their heads simultaneously.
+Their eyes are positioned high on the sides of their heads, and they sleep with their eyes open.

-4. Domestic rabbits have a keen sense of hearing and they can turn their ears 180 degrees also.
-Some rabbits only have one lop ear.
+4. Domestic rabbits have a keen sense of hearing.
+They can also turn their ears 180 degrees.

 6. Domestic rabbits also showcase an array of colour patterns.
-These charming creatures come in a myriad of fur colours including white, black, brown, grey and even spotted or striped variations.
+These charming creatures come in a myriad of fur colours, including solid white, black, brown, grey and even spotted or striped variations.
 This diversity adds vibrancy to the world of rabbit breeds and makes each bunny truly unique.

 8. Domestic rabbits also possess unique traits when it comes to communication.
 They have an intricate system of body language that enables them to communicate various messages and emotions without uttering a single word.
-For instance, if a rabbit thumps its hind legs on the ground or flattens its ears back against its head, it may be expressing fear or warning others about potential danger.
+For instance, if a rabbit thumps its hind legs on the ground or flattens its ears back against its head, or contentedly purrs by flicking its tail, it may be expressing fear or warning others about potential danger.

 10. They produce two types of droppings, firm round pellets (faecal pellets) and softer cecotropes (night faeces).
 While the latter might sound unappealing, these special droppings contain essential nutrients that rabbits eat directly from their anus.

-Domestic rabbits have long ears with a keen sense of hearing.
-Rabbits can rotate their ears independently to detect the slightest sounds and determine the direction from which they're coming.
+Domestic rabbits are specialised prey animals with highly evolved anatomy for rapid movement and digestion of coarse, fibrous plants.
+With long, erect or lop ears have a keen sense of hearing, and act as a cooling mechanism.
+They can rotate their ears 180 degrees independently to detect the slightest sounds and determine the direction.
 This acute hearing allows them to stay alert in various environments and helps them avoid potential dangers.
-The rabbit possesses a well-developed nictitating membrane, the third eyelid and they have a 360-degree vision.
-Unlike humans who have a blind spot due to the placement of their optic nerve, rabbits can see in all directions simultaneously.
-This allows them to be constantly aware of their surroundings and helps them stay safe from predators.
-Rabbits also possess four equally sharp molars on each side of both jaws, a total of 28 teeth in total.
-These molars help grind down tough plant material and aid in digestion for this leaf-eating herbivore.
-They can jump high and far with their long, powerful hind legs, which enable them to navigate obstacles with ease, making them adept at escaping from predators in the wild.
-These animals are natural athletes, capable of leaping distances up to 9 feet long and reaching heights of up to 3 feet.
-This impressive athleticism also makes rabbits excellent companions for owners who enjoy engaging in activities such as agility training or obstacle courses.
-These furry creatures may seem docile and small but they possess incredible agility and speed.
-Domestic rabbits also can run at speeds of up to 30 miles per hour.
-The uterus is duplex with separate cervical and uterine openings.
-There are usually four pairs of mammary glands.
-The bones are relatively lightweight and represent only 8% of the body weight of the rabbit, compared to 13% in the cat.
+Domestic rabbits' eyes are set high on the sides of their head, with 360° panoramic vision, which allows them to be constantly aware of their surroundings and helps them stay safe from predators.
+Unlike humans, who have a blind spot due to the placement of their optic nerve, rabbits can see in all directions simultaneously without turning their heads.
+They also possess a well-developed nictitating membrane (the third eyelid), which protects their eyes from debris and elements.
+Interestingly, domestic rabbits are obligate nose breathers, and their skin folds on the chin, particularly in females, are used for pulling fur to make a nest.
+Additionally, they have four equally sharp molars on each side of both jaws, and a total of 26 to 28 teeth.
+These molars help grind tough plant material and aid in digestion for this leaf-eating herbivore.
+Domestic rabbits can jump high and far with their long, powerful hind legs, enabling them to navigate obstacles with ease and making them adept at escaping from predators in the wild.
+These animals are natural athletes, capable of leaping distances up to 10 feet long and reaching heights of up to 3 feet.
+This impressive athleticism also makes domestic rabbits excellent companions for owners who enjoy engaging in activities such as agility training or obstacle courses.
+These furry creatures may seem docile and small, but they possess incredible agility and speed, and can also run at speeds of up to 35 miles per hour.
+Furthermore, they have a high-capacity abdomen, which is specialised for hindgut fermentation, and a massive, well-developed caecum (fermentation tank) allows bacteria to break down fibre, while they have a small thorax compared to the abdomen, restricting the lungs and heart.
+Their uterus is duplex with separate cervical and uterine openings, and they usually have four pairs of mammary glands.
+Moreover, they have a relatively lightweight, fragile skeleton with thin cranial bones, which represents only 8% of the rabbit's body weight, compared to 13% in the cat.

 Habitat And Distribution Of Domestic Rabbits